Last updated on November 23, 2025

 Tkacka Street

 The last area with Christmas market stalls is Tkacka Street.
-It’s the smallest section of the market, and most of the stalls here are focused on food.
+It’s the smallest section of the market, and most of the stalls here sell food.

 My absolute must-visit spot at the Gdańsk Christmas Market is the Hungarian lángos stall.
 There’s another one over in the Coal Market square, but it’s more expensive and run by Polish vendors.
 If you want the real deal, Tkacka Street is where you need to go!